 According to the wording of the New King James version of the Bible, which is our source throughout this article when quoting Scripture, God says in Jeremiah 32:27, “Behold, I am the Lord, the God of all flesh.
 Is there anything too hard for Me?”
 And, Jesus declares in Matthew 19:26, “with God all things are possible.”

 These scriptures indicate that God is omnipotent, which Webster’s Dictionary defines as “almighty,” which, in turn, is defined as “having absolute power over.”
-But, even omnipotence is limited to some extent.
-In his book entitled Alleged Discrepancies of the Bible, John W. Haley, M.A., explains on page 55,
+But, even someone who is omnipotent may be limited to some extent, due to practical considerations.

 Omnipotence does not imply the power to do every conceivable thing, but the ability to do everything which is the proper object of power.
 For example, an omnipotent being could not cause a thing to be existent and non-existent at the same instant.
 The very idea is self-contradictory and absurd.
 When it is said that God can do “all things,” the phrase applies to those things only which involve no inconsistency or absurdity.

 Haley goes on to assert that it is morally impossible for God to do certain things.
 For example, God cannot lie, because lying would be incompatible with God’s character.

 Thus, on the basis of both what the Bible states and practical considerations, there is no valid reason to believe that God is not omnipotent.
 And, if God is omnipotent, miracles are possible.